What Do Tire Numbers Mean?

 - Taller (high aspect ratio) sidewalls usually make for a smoother, more luxurious ride.

 - Low profile tires (low aspect ratio) have short, skinny sidewalls, which are great for maximizing a vehicle's cornering ability.
-The downside is that a vehicle with low profile tires usually has a stiff ride...there's no sidewall to absorb bumps.
+The downside is that a vehicle with low profile tires usually has a stiff ride since there's no sidewall to absorb bumps.

 Tire Construction Types

-The vast majority of tires in the modern world are radial tires (R), simply because radial construction provides the best combination of performance and durability.
-Before the advent of the radial tire (it was invented in the early 1900's, but it wasn't commercially viable until the 1950's - see wikipedia), most vehicles wore bias-ply tires.
+The vast majority of tires today are radial tires (R), simply because radial construction provides the best combination of performance and durability.
+Before the advent of the radial tire (It was invented in the early 1900s, but it wasn't commercially viable until the 1950's - see Wikipedia.), most vehicles wore bias-ply tires.

 While bias-ply tires are very flexible (a characteristic that makes them useful to off-road enthusiasts to this day), they're no longer used on passenger vehicles.